- Visualization of business daybreak in the Schedule view and Base schedule view

-Employee metrics for day one (Monday) in the above example.
+You can view employee metrics for day one (Monday) in the above example.

-Employee metrics for day two (Tuesday) in the above example.
+You can see employee metrics for day two (Tuesday) in the above example.

-Shifts spanning over business daybreak in the schedule view
+Shifts spanning over business daybreak in the Schedule view

-When adding a shift in a multi-day view with start time in one business daybreak day and end time in the following business daybreak day, the shift is visualized on the business daybreak day where the shift starts.
+When adding a shift in a multi-day view with a start time in one business daybreak day and an end time in the following business daybreak day, the shift is visualized on the business daybreak day where the shift starts.

 In the example below, the business daybreak is set to 06:00.
 The user adds a “Friday morning shift”, starting 05:00 to 12:00 by clicking on the Friday in the weekly view.
 Once saved, the user will notice that the shift “jumps” to Thursday.
 The reason that is happening is that the calendar start time of the shift (05:00 on Friday) belongs to the business day Thursday.

-Shifts spanning over business daybreak in the base schedule view
+Shifts spanning over business daybreak in the Base schedule view

-The base schedule view works a bit differently compared to the schedule view.
+The Base schedule view works a bit differently compared to the Schedule view.
 The reason is that each respective day in a base schedule doesn’t correspond to any specific date.
-A “Thursday” in the base schedule could be any Thursday.
+A Thursday in the base schedule could be any Thursday.

 In the example below, the business daybreak is set to 06:00.
 The user adds a shift on Friday starting 05:00 to 12:00 by clicking on the Friday in the weekly view.
-Once saved, the user will notice that the shift is visualized on the Friday in the multi day view.
+Once saved, the user will notice that the shift is visualized on the Friday in the multi-day view.
 This means that 05:00 of a business daybreak day (with business daybreak at 06:00) is the end of the business daybreak Friday, so the user is not scheduling for "Friday morning" but "Saturday morning".

-Staff portal/mobile app
+Staff portal and mobile app

 In the below example, the business daybreak is 05:00 whereas the daybreak is 04:30.
 On the calendar date of December 3, Gregory Payne has 4 shifts, spanning the following times: